bentormey/bitcoin/metcalfe.md

 Mike Green very eloquently describes money as _"that which extinguishes debt."_

+To be precise, Mike characterises it as a state-sanctioned mechanism for extinguishing debt, backed by the force of the state.

 With that definition in mind, a structural defect is therefore the inability to create more Bitcoin when it is lost.

+If I owe you 1 Bitcoin and I lose access to my wallet (it can happen to anyone, even Peter Schiff), I can never recover that Bitcoin and now instead of twenty one million Bitcoin there are twenty million nine hundred ninety-nine thousand nine hundred ninety-nine Bitcoin.

 Of course, historically we have lost plenty of gold too, indeed people still comb farmer's fields in England looking for Roman gold (and occasionally find it).